marbl/binnacle/README.md

 * Using the abundances.txt file based on the method selected (-m) in the previous step, you can run that binning method to generate bins for your graph scaffolds.

 Please checkout the [wiki](https://github.com/marbl/binnacle/wiki) for a detailed description on setting up the python environment, methods to calculate coverage and a typical workflow to run binnacle.

+To visualize the graph scaffolds we recommend using  [MetagenomeScope]https://github.com/marbl/MetagenomeScope which is a web-based browser.
+The input to metagenomescope is Assembly_Graph_Filtered.gml.
+Detailed documentation on installing and running MetagenomeScope is given [here](https://github.com/marbl/MetagenomeScope/wiki).

 ## Citation